 The following portion of this document contains notes on the contents, changes, and updates made to each version of the Standard Data Release.
-This is followed by more specific information on other data user aids, data quality checks, reference tables common to all data modules, and traffic data.
+This is followed by more specific information on other data quality checks, reference tables common to all data modules, and traffic data.
+Notes on prior data releases are maintained in this document for historical purposes.